Mini Musicians

 About

-The two-year programme, which is being funded by Merton Council and delivered in partnership with Sing Up, will form the basis of a comprehensive research study led by The University of Roehampton.
-Over six hundred and fifty pupils will benefit from weekly specialist music lessons in groups at school and over 300 children that are currently in Year 1 will participate in the study.
-The current Year 1 cohort will also learn to play the melodica, a type of keyboard instrument, and be entered for a nationally recognised inclusive music award accredited by Trinity College London, when they reach Year 2.
+During the pilot project (Jan 2024 – July 2025), over six hundred and fifty pupils benefitted from weekly specialist music lessons in groups at school and over three hundred children participated in a comprehensive research study led by the University of Roehampton.
+All participating children in Year 2 learnt to play the melodica, a type of keyboard instrument and were entered for a nationally recognised inclusive music award accredited by Trinity College London.
 This is the first time a cohort of this size has been entered for these exams.

 ‘Music has a unique power to engage with every part of a child’s development, physically, academically and emotionally.
-We are delighted to be working on this exciting programme for the young people of Merton’ commented David Rees, Merton Music Foundation’s Operations Director.
+We are delighted to be working on this exciting programme for the young people of Merton’ commented David Rees, Merton Music Foundation’s Chief Executive.

 Michael Bradley, headteacher at Merton Abbey Primary – a Mini Musicians Pilot School, added: ‘we are still suffering the impact of the pandemic where children’s early socialisation was interrupted; music has a central role in supporting children’s language development.’